taocpp/PEGTL/doc/Rule-Reference.md

 * `tao/pegtl/contrib/icu/utf16.hpp`
 * `tao/pegtl/contrib/icu/utf32.hpp`

+If you want to use these headers, remember to provide the include path for and link with libicu.

 The rules are available in multiple versions, depending on which header you included,

 * in namespace `tao::pegtl::icu::utf8` for UTF-8 encoded inputs,
-* in namespace `tao::pegtl::icu::utf16_be` for big-endian UTF-16 inputs,
+* in namespace `tao::pegtl::icu::utf16_be` for big-endian UTF-16 encoded inputs,
-* in namespace `tao::pegtl::icu::utf16_le` for little-endian UTF-16 inputs,
+* in namespace `tao::pegtl::icu::utf16_le` for little-endian UTF-16 encoded inputs,
-* in namespace `tao::pegtl::icu::utf32_be` for big-endian UTF-32 inputs, and
+* in namespace `tao::pegtl::icu::utf32_be` for big-endian UTF-32 encoded inputs, and
-* in namespace `tao::pegtl::icu::utf32_le` for little-endian UTF-32 inputs.
+* in namespace `tao::pegtl::icu::utf32_le` for little-endian UTF-32 encoded inputs.

-If you want to use the headers, remember to provide the include path for and link with libicu.

 ### Basic Rules